 That way, if one of the servers goes down, the other servers can pick up the slack and continue servicing the clients.
-Now, we're going to need to install this on every server that's going to be in our network load balancing cluster, but this is our first server, so we'll go ahead and let this finish up.
-Our installation is complete; go ahead and click close.
-And now, back in server manager, we're going to go to the tools menu, and choose network load balancing manager.
-And we can see that there is no cluster as of yet, so let's go ahead and create a new cluster by right-clicking and choosing the new cluster option.
+Now we're going to need to install this on every server that's going to be in our network load balancing cluster, but this is our first server, so we'll go ahead and let this finish up.
+Our installation is complete, go head and click Close.
+And now back in Server Manager, we're going to go to the Tools menu and choose Network Load Balancing Manager.
+And we can see that there is no cluster as of yet, so let's go ahead and create a new cluster by right-clicking and choosing the New Cluster option.

-And, we're going to put in the name of our host.
-If you don't remember the name, we can always just put in local host, and it'll just resolve for you.
-And this particular server has two network cards, so we have to choose which one's going to be our NLB network card, and let's go ahead and choose the number three one, 'cause that is our secondary network card, and click next.
-And we're going to leave the unique host identifier to one, this is our first cluster, our first server in the cluster, so we'll go ahead and leave that.
-If for some reason you get a message about DHCP, then you should cancel this, and set your network card to a static IP address, and then go back in and continue on with the wizard.
+And we're going to put in the name of our host.
+If you don't remember the name, you can always just put a local host, and it'll just resolve for you.
+And this particular server has two network cards, so we have to choose which one's going to be our NLB network card.
+And let's go ahead and choose the number three one, 'cause that is our secondary network card.
+And click Next, and we're going to leave the unique coast identifier to one, this is our first cluster, our first server in the cluster.
+So we'll go ahead and leave that.
+If, for some reason, you get a message about DHCP, then you should cancel this and set your network card to a static IP address, and then go back in and continue on with the wizard.

 - Configuring network load balancing